awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/consulting-partner-info.md

 After AWS receives the completed and signed form, and finalizes the information, the consulting partner will be an authorized reseller for that product\.

-## Extending a Private Offer based on a Recurring Discount<a name="consulting-partner-recurring-discount"></a>
+## Extending a private offer based on a recurring discount<a name="consulting-partner-recurring-discount"></a>

 For recurring discount private offers, an ISV authorizes a consulting partner to resell one or more of their products on AWS Marketplace\.
 The discount is an agreed\-to percentage discount off the product’s list price, called the wholesale price\.
-Consulting partners can use the discount with any number of subscribers\.
+Consulting partners can use the discount with any number of buyers\.

 The following procedure outlines how a consulting partner can extend a private offer based on a recurring discount\.